 Dublin's City Assembly House is an 18th century building of artistic and architectural importance.
-It is currently being restored as a cultural venue to host exhibitions, musical performances and other events.
+It has been restored as a cultural venue to host exhibitions, musical performances and private events.

 For 20 years after its opening, the works of Ireland’s greatest 18th century artists were shown in the building and during this time it also served as an academy for the arts.
 For the first half of the 19th century the building was used by Dublin Corporation as City Hall, during which time it played an essential political role.